 Five mobile operators currently exist in Illinois awaiting Barstool’s entry with DraftKings Sportsbook having the largest handle share.
 The Illinois Gaming Board reported a combined sportsbook handle of $491.7 million in their last December report.
 That figure indicated the fourth-highest total of any state.
 Nearly $194 million or almost 40% was provided by DraftKings Sportsbook.

 FanDuel edged BetRivers in the market for second place as both topped the $100 million handle mark.
-PointsBet and William Hill are the other sportsbook operators available for bettors in Illinois.
+PointsBet ans Caesars are the other sportsbook operators available for bettors in Illinois.

 New York Next?

 Barstool’s plans to enter their next largest potential market ride with the fortunes of every other sportsbook operator as the state of New York evaluate their plans to legislate online sports wagering.
 New York undoubtedly would welcome Barstool with their large base of devoted listeners and loyal identity.

 It still remains to be seen how New York Gov. Andrew Cuomo and state legislators would approve statewide mobile wagering or if they can obtain any consensus to do so.
 But getting Penn National Gaming and the popular Barstool brand among the mix would certainly raise the stakes and tax funding the state desperately needs.